sealink/radiant-page_factory-extension/EXAMPLES.md

 ### Adding parts

-I spent all day adding employee pages for each of my coworkers... when my boss tells me that the pages need to show everyone's department.
+I spent all day adding employee pages for each of my coworkers... and then my boss tells me that the employee pages should list people's department.
 I add a 'department' part to my EmployeePageFactory, but this won't affect any employee pages I've already created.

 Luckily, I won't have to go back through each existing employee page to manually add a department part.
 I can run the following rake task:

     $ rake radiant:extensions:page_factory:sync:soft

 This iterates over every page created with a factory and adds any parts that are listed in the page's factory but missing from the page.
+Now all of my existing Employee pages have been updated with an empty "department" part.
-It's called a "soft" sync because it will add parts, but it won't change or remove any content.

-If I had more than one factory and I didn't want to alter pages created with other factories, I could specific a single factory:
+It's called a "soft" sync because it adds parts, but it won't change or remove any content.
+If I had more than one factory and I only wanted to act on Employee pages, I could specify a particular factory:

     $ rake radiant:extensions:page_factory:sync:soft factory=employee

-Now all of my existing Employee pages will be updated to have an empty "department" part, and I didn't have to open any of them in a browser.

 ### Removing parts